 If you add half a cup of fresh raspberries that you have mushed up you have a really tasty raspberry lemonade.

 This is an awesome recipe the best lemonade and my first time making homemade lemonade.
-My 4yr old loves it and so will my guests at my candle party tomorrow night :D
+My 4yr old loves it and so will my guests at my candle party tomorrow night :DThanks for the recipe

 This is seriously the most simple most delicious lemonade recipe!
 It is easy enough for the kids to make it for their lemonade stands.